Cannabis and religion: Catholicism

 Prior to assuming his position as leader of the Catholic Church, Pope Francis had spoken against recreational cannabis.
 He stated in 2013 in Buenos Aires: "A reduction in the spread and influence of drug addiction will not be achieved by a liberalization of drug use."
 The catechism of the Catholic Church states that "The use of drugs inflicts very grave damage on health and life.
 Their use, except on strictly therapeutic grounds, is a grave offense."
+However, medical marijuana for therapeutic use may be permissible.

 Orthodoxy

 The Georgian Orthodox Church has resisted legalization of cannabis in Georgia.

 Protestantism

 The Arkansas Baptist State Convention voted to discourage medical marijuana in 2016.
 In 2016, the executive director of the Florida Baptist Convention, Tommy Green, also said that congregations should be encouraged to vote against the Florida Amendment 2 (2016) which expanded legalization of medical marijuana in Florida.
 The National Evangelical Association of Belize opposed the 2017 decriminalization of cannabis in Belize.

 The Assemblies of God USA, as well as other Pentecostal and holiness churches, have historically advocated abstinence from all alcohol, tobacco, and narcotics.
 Supporters of this view generally cite biblical passages enjoining respect for one's body as well as forbidding intoxication.

 Other Protestant churches have endorsed the legality of medical marijuana, including the Presbyterian Church (USA), United Methodist Church, United Church of Christ, and the Episcopal Church.